apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>BuiltinHandler specifies the builtin action handler name to do the action.
+<p>builtinHandler specifies the builtin action handler name to do the action.
 the BuiltinHandler within the same ComponentLifecycleActions should be consistent.
 Details can be queried through official documentation in the future. use CustomHandler to define your own actions if none of them satisfies the requirement.</p>
 </td>